TypQxQ/KTC/Dev_doc.md

 - heater_active_to_powerdown_delay = 0.2: As above but from active to off.
 - init_offset = "":     Toolhead offset.
 If not set anywhere, will default to "0.0,0.0,0.0".
 Must be deleted after the value has been read once.
 Can be put in again to initialize to other value.
 - force_deselect_when_parent_deselects = True:
+- heaters = list of heaterslf.heaters separated with , and each has optional temperature offset as signed float contained inside [].
+When iterating from inheritance, check if parent already has that heater.
+This is so that one heater can be inherited multiple levels and a second heater not.

 #### NonInheritable